amywang23/TravelDeeply/README.md

 8. On the second line of the `config.env`, add the following line: `PORT=5000`.

 9. Make sure to save all changes.

+#### ESLint

+This will help identify potential runtime and syntax errors.
+This will also enforce style guides, such as single quotes and using semicolons.
+You have two options:

+* Run the linter using the command `eslint *`.

+* Download the ESLint VS Code extension [here](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint).
+You should be able to configure it to automatically scan for errors.